USEPA/CMAQ/CCTM/docs/Developer_Manual/CMAQ_Dev_Manual.md

 EPA target schedule for CMAQ includes a final stable release of the base model that is available 6 months prior to the availability of the instrumented versions of the code.

-Prior to the final release, the model is released to the public as a development version that is not intended for regulatory or research application use.
+Prior to the release version, the model is released to the public as a development version that is not intended for regulatory or research application use.

 The purpose of releasing the development version to the public is to give community members a deadline by which to submit their code for inclusion into the base model and to encourage the community to assist with configuration testing, compiler testing, benchmarking and verification of model output to help improve the code, scripts and documentation prior to a final release.